GFaure9/raop/README.md

 [//]: # (</div>)

-> :warning: **⚠ WARNING ⚠** This package is in alpha stage of development.
+> :error: ** WARNING **: This package is in alpha stage of development.
 Use at your own risk.

 # raop
 __r__(isk)-__a__(ware ) __o__(ption) __p__(ricing) Library